 Source testing and sampling are required in order to ensure compliance with permitted emission limits, prohibitory rules, control measures and the assumptions that form the basis for issuing operating permits.
-This permit does not require source testing.
+There is no source testing or sampling required at the Hobbs Lease.